Cameron Norrie cruises into second round of Rio Open

 “I think I learned from last week with that, and just happy to be back in Brazil.”

-He will face off with Chilean player Tomas Barrios Vera next, after the world number 120 knocked out Brazilian wild card Gustavo Heide 7-5 6-3.
+Norrie will face Chilean Tomas Barrios Vera next, after the world number 120 beat Brazilian wild card Gustavo Heide 7-5 6-3.

 Norrie won the top prize at last year’s Rio Open, defeating world number two Carlos Alcaraz in the final.